 The History of the American Flag: A Timeline

-Every heart beats true for the red, white, and blue – but does every heart know the interesting history of the stars and stripes?
+Every heart beats true for the red, white, and blue – but does every heart know the interesting United States flag history?
 While the modern American flag has become a symbol around the world for freedom, justice, and prosperity, it has actually changed sixty three times over the past two hundred and thirty five years.
 Some early designs of the flag would be unrecognizable to most modern Americans, and some even featured the British Union Jack.

 Brush up on the fascinating story of our beloved Star-Spangled Banner and how she became the shining beacon of hope that she is today with in the following guide to the different American flags through history!

 1775 – As revolutionary fever starts to swelter, several iterations of a flag representing the independence and discontent of the colonists begin to surface.
 The Continental Navy starts to fly a flag with a red striped background featuring a snake, along with the inscription “Don’t Tread on Me.”
 This sentiment and symbol will later be associated with the United States Marine Corps.